Plan Your Vote SA Elections

 Carlos De La Cruz

-Retired Air Force veteran with 20 years of military service, including multiple tours in the Middle East (Afghanistan, Iraq) and assignments at Lackland AFB.
-Co-founded a kickboxing gym in San Antonio mentoring local youth; founded an IT company with 550+ employees.
-Brother of US Rep. Monica De La Cruz (R-Edinburg).
-Endorsed by former President Trump.
+Retired U.S. Air Force veteran with 20 years of service, including deployments to Afghanistan and Iraq.
+Owns a kickboxing gym in San Antonio that he opened in 2018 and uses to mentor local youth.
+First-time candidate.
+Brother of U.S. Rep. Monica De La Cruz (R-Edinburg).
+Endorsed by former President Donald Trump.

 Campaign site →